-- the ability to engage with stipulated reading; - the initiative to engage in a wider exploration of the subject - Timed written examinations and summative class tests are designed to enable the student to demonstrate: - a degree of mastery of the subject, cumulatively acquired; - time-limited exposition of analysis of specific subjects; - o swift structuring in the presentation of ideas; and - distillation of essentials and exclusion of information of marginal importance. - Dissertations enable the student to demonstrate their capacity to take ownership of independent study and their skills of academic organisation - The use of Cerego software reinforces learning and provides for both formative and summative assessment.
+- Group presentations encourage students to collaborate with peers and negotiate the demands of teamwork. - Essays and other written assignments allow students to demonstrate: - the ability to engage with stipulated reading; - o the initiative to engage in a wider exploration of the subject - Timed written examinations and summative class tests are designed to enable the student to demonstrate: - o a degree of mastery of the subject, cumulatively acquired; - time-limited exposition of analysis of specific subjects; - o swift structuring in the presentation of ideas; and - distillation of essentials and exclusion of information of marginal importance. - Dissertations enable the student to demonstrate their capacity to take ownership of independent study and their skills of academic organisation - The use of Cerego software reinforces learning and provides for both formative and summative assessment.

-PART 4 - COLLEGE SUPPORT
+PART 4 - UNIVERSITY SUPPORT

-30. Student support and guidance
+31. Student support and guidance